Castles in Edinburgh include the world-famous fortress that sits at the head of the Royal Mile. However, it’s far from the only one worth visiting.

 2) Craigmillar Castle

-Only a few miles from the city centre, Craigmillar Castle also a Historic Environment Scotland property, is a much more peaceful place to visit than its big brother castle on the Royal Mile.
+Only a few miles from the city centre it’s a much more peaceful place to visit than its big brother castle on the Royal Mile.

 Mary Queen of Scots visited on several occasions.
 She fled to Craigmillar after the murder of her secretary David Rizzio in the Palace of Holyroodhouse.
 Craigmillar may also have been the place where the plot to kill Mary’s husband Lord Darnley was hatched.